kubewarden/docs/docs/writing-policies/go/06-logging.md

 [`onelog` documentation](https://pkg.go.dev/github.com/francoispqt/onelog?utm_source=godoc)
 for more information.

-Policy logging is sent to the policy evaluator
+Policy logging goes to the policy evaluator
 (for example, `kwctl` or `policy-server`), and they log on behalf of the policy.
-They'll use mechanisms that are interoperable with other components that enable distributed tracing such as [Jaeger](https://www.jaegertracing.io/).
+They use mechanisms that are interoperable with other components that enable distributed tracing such as [Jaeger](https://www.jaegertracing.io/).